theferryman0519/Final-AsTheBellTolls/Design Files/Events/Ongoing Events/SupperWithTheMercers.md

 Is Activity Required: No

-Is Activity Rewarded: Yes
+Is Activity Rewarded: No

-Movement Type: Manual
+Movement Type: Automatic

-Reward: TODO
+Reward: None